Skip to Main Navigation

 Port Community Systems epicenters of commerce

 Port Community Systems (PCS) are digital collaborative platforms that enable seamless exchange of information among a port’s many stakeholders, including customs agencies, port management, shipping and logistics companies, and freight forwarders.
 These platforms reduce the paperwork and administrative red tape often associated with port logistics, leading to quicker decisions and streamlined operations.
 Benefits include greater competitiveness, more resilient supply chains, lower costs, and reduced greenhouse gas emissions.
-A forthcoming World Bank report, “Port Community Systems: Lessons From Global Experience,” to be published in conjunction with the and the International Association of Ports and Harbors, offers a step-by-step guide to implementing a PCS and explains its advantages for developing countries.
+A World Bank report, “Port Community Systems: Lessons From Global Experience,” published in conjunction with the and the International Association of Ports and Harbors, offers a step-by-step guide to implementing a PCS and explains its advantages for developing countries.
 The report includes detailed case studies showing how PCS have improved port operations around the world.

-⬇️ DOWNLOAD THE REPORT (CONFERENCE EDITION) ⬇️
+⬇️ DOWNLOAD THE FULL REPORT ⬇️

 Ports are vital trade hubs: More than 80 percent of goods traded globally are shipped by sea.